-If one order is rescheduled, this will not automatically reschedule the whole production calendar.
-It's worth to keep in mind that while often times it is good to reschedule, it's still not wise or necessary in every case:
+Note that if one order is rescheduled, this will not automatically reschedule the whole production calendar.
+It's worth keeping in mind that while oftentimes it is good to reschedule, it's still not wise or necessary in every case:

 - From the perspective of gathering feedback, it's okay to finish at other times, or in another order.
 This is vital information that can be used for better planning in the future.

-- If the jobs are going to be finished in the same day, but in another order (for whatever reason), it's likely a waste of the production planners time to formally drag them around in the planning calendar.
+- If the jobs are going to be finished on the same day, but in another order (for whatever reason), it's likely a waste of the production planner's time to formally drag them around in the planning calendar.

 Manufacturing order statuses are assigned automatically by MRPeasy: